ShoutToMe/stm-sdk-ios/sample-app.md

   // Initialize Shout To Me SDK, Replace with your Shout to Me token [STM initWithAccessToken:@"STM_ACCESS_TOKEN" andApplication:application andDelegate:self];

-  // Optional, this will setup notifications from ShoutToMe (additional steps are required) [STM setupNotificationsWithApplication:application pushNotificationAppId:@"PUSH_NOTIFICATION_APP_ID"];
+  // Optional, this will setup notifications from ShoutToMe (additional steps are required.
+See the Messages and Notifications section in documentation)
-  // Initialize the STM Location manager, this will ask for the required permissions.
-Or you can ask for the required location permissions and call this after.
-  [STMLocation initAll];
+  [STM setupNotificationsWithApplication:application pushNotificationAppId:@"PUSH_NOTIFICATION_APP_ID"];

   // Set your channel Id
   [STM setChannelId:@"CHANNEL_ID"];